Gospel (B): Mark 1:7-11

 Finally, a sound like thunder proclaimed the status of Jesus as God's Son.
 Mark used two redundant adjectives ("beloved" and "well pleasing") to make the same point.
 In his words, God himself legitimized Jesus' title, status, and mission.
 Others saw this public declaration.
 [1:9-11]

 Why was the public nature of this act important?
 A public declaration of kinship was necessary for questions of legitimacy.
 In the time of Jesus, people had a limited knowledge of procreation.
 While they certainly understood how a wife conceived in union with her husband, they could not prove legitimacy of an heir.
 (In a male dominated, gender segregated society, men had a mistrust of their mates' moral character.
 While we have blood tests and DNA screening, men only had the word of their wives.)
-Since men held the all political and cultural power, only a father could declare his wife's child a "son."
+Since men held all the political and cultural power, only a father could declare his wife's child a "son."
 (In Judaism, the rite of circumcision provided the stage for this declaration.
 Eight days after birth, a son was circumcised and named by his father before God.
 The rite not only brought the boy into a covenant relationship with God, it brought the boy into a relationship with his father.)

 Unlike Luke and Matthew who saw Jesus as God's Son from birth, Mark began the Son-ship of Jesus from his public reception of the Spirit.
 It began with his baptism and continued in his ministry.